DWQ Home > Great Salt Lake

-To get regular updates and information on the UDWQ's Great Salt Lake Water Quality Strategy, please subscribe to our list serve at Subscribe-deq-GreatSaltLake@list.utah.gov.
-All that is needed is an actvie e-mail account.
+To get regular updates and information on the UDWQ's Great Salt Lake Water Quality Strategy, please subscribe to our e-mail alerts.
+All that is needed is an active e-mail account.
 You may un-subscribe at any time.
-If you have questions concerning this service, please contact Frank Stehno at 801-536-4274 or via e-mail at email@example.com.
+If you have questions concerning this service, please contact Frank Stehno (801-536-4274).

 Other State of Utah Great Salt Lake Efforts

 - Antelope Island and Great Salt Lake Marina

 Department of Natural Resources, State Parks and Recreation

 Department of Natural Resources, Division of Wildlife Resources

 - Utah Geological Survey